I've been working on a pet project to supplement my genealogical research, and in this deep dive I'm going to share it with you as follows:

 In the 3rd generation, I need to determine my maternal grandmother's father mt-DNA haplogroup so I will need to test one of my great-grandfather's nieces from one of his sisters or one of their daughters, or their daughters.

+I've a lot of work to do.
 I must find — and convince — living relatives with direct matrilineal and patrilineal links back to my fore-parents to test.
 Now I'll put this exercise into genealogical perspective by sharing a personal family haplotree discovery with you.

 IV.
 Proving Family Anecdote with Haplogroup Tree Building